tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-11-Dialog-Toolkit.md

 So of course it's far from perfect, but then again, it's a small research project I've only put ~15 hours into.
-It suffers from some of the problems I've listed in the deducible UI post, for instance, the GUI hangs when the "business logic" performs blocking tasks.
+It suffers from some of the problems I've listed in the deducible UI post, for instance, the GUI hangs when the business logic performs blocking tasks.
 This could be solved by moving to a reactor-based model, but I've tried to keep the existing wizard code in tact as must as possible.
 A hanging GUI is not nice, but it's not the end of the world either, and there are numerous ways to overcome this.

 Another benefit this design brings along is the ability to automate testing by using "mock" dialog runners.
-Since our business logic is only exposed to the returned dictionary, we can use a dialog runner that actually displays nothing and returns a scripted scenario.
-We can even go
-further: because our business logic "talks" in high-level primitives like `Choice`, we can compute the Cartesian product of all choices and run through each of them.
+Since our business logic is only exposed to the returned dictionary, we can use a dialog runner that actually displays nothing and returns a scripted scenario each time.
+We can even go further: because our business logic "talks" in high-level primitives like `Choice`, we can compute the Cartesian product of all choices and run through each of them.
 We can show that we've covered all paths!
 And we can do this automatically... no more need for people to hit buttons and keep logs of their progress.

 Anyway, I just wanted to show that it's feasible.
+I'm not releasing any code as this project is currently in very early stages, and it's something I do at work.
+Perhaps we'll open-source it in the future, if it proves useful enough.